ea-tel/detel-book/_chapters/chapters/templates/mainTemplate.md

 ## The Bibliography {#bibliography}
 An important feature that you can use in your chapter is citing references that you have documented in a corresponding bibliography file.
-Doing this, the references will be generated automatically in a similar way to citing using latex, such that you don't have to be concerned about adding and formatting the references in your own chapter.
+Doing this, the references will be generated automatically in a similar way to citing using latex, such that you do not have to be concerned about adding and formatting the references in your own chapter.
 In the following, we will provide an example.

 >"Chaos isn't a pit.
 Chaos is a ladder." {% cite GoT %}